luciusmagn/lambdas-and-logos/book.typ

 This approach might produce programmers who can quickly build applications using current tools, but it fails to develop the deep thinking necessary for innovation.

+Today, this is not true in all universities.
+Some universities offer courses such as theoretical computer science, which are far less about vocational training.
+The shift toward more vocational training is understandable, seeing as in recent decades, companies have wanted to hire more and more programmers, as software takes an increasingly important role in running our society.#footnote[
+    Can you imagine a govermnent where all the operations are up to people, and no software is involved?
+It doesn't even work *with* the software, let alone without.
+]

 Third, the growing complexity of software ecosystems has made it nearly impossible for any single person to truly understand the entirety of a system.
-This compartmentalization leads to a sense of alienation - programmers become cogs in a machine rather than craftspeople who take pride in their work.
+This compartmentalization leads to a sense of alienation - programmers become cogs in a machine rather than craftspeople who take pride in their work.#footnote[
+    This also makes it increasingly more difficult to write good code, as you have to watch out for interactions with the rest of the ecosystem, which may be non-trivial.
+Part of the success of the Rust programming language is that it is low-level enough to support systems programming and strict and explicit enough to alert programmers to potentially problematic interactions, and encourage them to handle them by default.
+Part of the issues with programs written in C and C++ is that the safety features are opt-in, not opt-out, and programmers tend to have an inflated sense of their own skill and infallibility.
+]

 As an antidote to these trends, Sussman advocates for a return to programming as intellectual exploration.
 He suggests we should build systems from first principles, understanding each component thoroughly.
-Rather than treating complex systems as black boxes, we should strive to understand them "all the way down" - from high-level abstractions to the hardware that executes our code.
+Rather than treating complex systems as black boxes, we should strive to understand them "all the way down" - from high-level abstractions to the hardware that executes our code.#footnote[
+    This should be def
+]

-What is most interesting to me, Sussman takes a contrarian perspective on bugs and errors that many professional environments would find heretical.
-Instead of viewing bugs as failures to be eliminated, he frames them as opportunities for learning.
+What is most interesting to me, Sussman takes a contrarian perspective on bugs and errors that many professional environments would find heretical.#footnote[
+    Many programmers in general would, have you ever heard the term "skill issue"?
+] Instead of viewing bugs as failures to be eliminated, he frames them as opportunities for learning.
 When something goes wrong, it often reveals gaps in our understanding.
 These moments, while frustrating, provide chances to deepen our knowledge of systems.

 This view doesn't mean Sussman encourages sloppy programming.
+As a matter of fact, sloppy programming is to be avoided at all costs!
 Rather, he suggests that the process of finding and fixing bugs can be intellectually rewarding.
 It's through this exploration - building something, seeing it fail, understanding why, and improving it - that we develop genuine expertise.
 The joy comes not just from creating something that works, but from truly understanding how and why it works.

+As a matter of fact, the presence of bugs can often reveal information about the problem that originally wasn't available to you.
+By discovering and fixing bugs, you learn more about the problem you are solving.
+You may discover edge cases or inputs that you previously didn't think could occur.

-Sussman is particularly critical of the trend toward "programming by coincidence" - where developers copy-paste code from Stack Overflow or other sources without fully understanding it.
-This approach might produce working software in the short term, but it creates brittle systems that resist modification and improvement.
+Sussman is particularly critical of the trend toward "programming by coincidence" - where developers copy-paste code from Stack Overflow or other sources without fully understanding it.#footnote[
+    I suppose this could be considered, the earlier, more involved form of vibe coding.
+    Nowadays, Stack Overflow traffic is decreasing, while LLMs have revolutionized programming.
+    I know many people who now have models integrated into their editors.
+] This approach might produce working software in the short term, but it creates brittle systems that resist modification and improvement.
 True mastery comes from building a deep mental model of how systems work, which allows for creative problem-solving rather than rote application of patterns.